More Reasons NOT To Visit New York

 If you needed any more reasons to hate New York, and refuse to visit, let me add some more to the list.
 On Sept 1, 2022, New York enacted more gun laws, including Times Square and other locations that before were not off limits.

-Going back a few months, you could see other blogs and articles discussing New York losing a case in the Supreme court regarding their concealed carry practices, which basically was preventing most citizens from the right of self-protection.
+Going back a few months, you could see other blogs and articles discussing New York losing a case in the Supreme Court regarding their concealed carry practices, which basically was preventing most citizens from the right of self-protection.
 While this was a major win against them, New York decided to counter it with more laws, ones that don’t aim at the gun owner, just where the gun owner can carry.
-While this is common practice in many states, such as Texas, where bars, schools, some malls, or sporting events are off limits, it is generally considered that public places where alcohol or drugs aren’t consumed it was fine to carry.
+While this is common practice in many states, such as Texas, where bars, schools, some malls, or sporting events are off limits, it is generally considered that in public places where alcohol or drugs aren’t consumed, it was fine to carry.
 However, New York had decided that if you can’t ban the gun owner from getting it, ban them from areas they can carry.

 I am not telling you what to do, but I can tell you what I might consider doing.
 First is to never go to New York, because they don’t deserve the revenue for their stupidity.
-Second is that if you have to go to New York, it is apparently right to carry, and know the laws.
-I am not a fan of large gatherings, but I would stay away from target rich environments for people that are behaving badly.
-But if you choose to go, I am a big fan of judged by 12 not carried by 6 and would have a deep concealment holster like my Original, that I wear religiously.
+Second is that if you have to go to New York, it is apparently right to carry and know the laws.
+I am not a fan of large gatherings, but I would stay away from target-rich environments for people that are behaving badly.
+But if you choose to go, I am a big fan of Judged by 12 not carried by 6 and would have a deep concealment holster like my Original, which I wear religiously.
 I mean, there aren’t metal detectors…. but again, not legal advice, but you can pick up what I am putting down.
 I would rather do 4 years for bringing a thug threatening my family to room temperature than the potential risks to my wife and kids.